-While Local Education Agencies (LEAs) or schools may configure as many cohorts as are appropriate to meet student needs for specialized services, the total on-campus population may not exceed 25% of the total student body at any one time for this particular purpose.
-The 25% limit does not apply to school age children on campus receiving day care while engaged in distance learning activities, nor does it apply to students in grades that have reopened for full in person instruction.
-Schools that have reopened some of their grades and not others may bring additional students onto campus for specialized services in grades that remain closed but not up to 25% of total student enrollment.
-In that situation the school may bring additional students onto campus for specialized services and assessments up to a maximum of 25% of the student enrollment in the grades that are still closed, as long as the school can adhere to distancing, infection control, and cohorting requirements.
+While Local Education Agencies (LEAs) or schools may configure as many cohorts as are appropriate tomeet student needs for specialized services, the total on-campus population may not exceed 25% of thetotal student body at any one time for this particular purpose.
+The 25% limit does not apply to school agechildren on campus receiving day care while engaged in distance learning activities, nor does it apply tostudents in grades TK - 2 returning after granting of a school waiver.
+Schools that have been granted awaiver to return students in grades TK - 2 may bring additional students onto campus for specialized services in grades above grade 2 but not up to 25% of total student enrollment.
+If the school has beengranted a waiver for grades TK - 2, schools may bring additional students onto campus for specialized services and assessments up to a maximum of 25% of student enrollment in grades 3 and above, as longas the school can adhere to distancing, infection control, and cohorting requirements.